RogerSelwyn/AICO_HomeLINK/docs/mqtt.md

 Once you have the data available to Home Assistant on your MQTT broker, you can configure the options for the HomeLINK integration to enable MQTT.
 In the configuration:-
 * Turn on `Enable MQTT updates`
 * Turn off `Use HomeLINK MQTT broker`
+* Press `Next` and configure HA MQTT settings:-
   * Topic - Enter the same topic as above.
 If you have rewritten the topic to an alternative root, then please make sure you include this in the root field.
-For instance if `joe_bloggs/#` has been written to `homelink/joe_bloggs/#`, then enter the same value into the text box.
+For instance if `joe_bloggs/#` has been written to `homelink/joe_bloggs/#`, then enter the same value into the text box
+* Press `Submit`

 ## Processing